SIMRAN719/Fraud_Detection/Password Generator/README.md

 ## Installation

-1. Clone this repository to your local machine
+`1.
+Clone this repository to your local machine`

 ```
     git clone https://github.com/SIMRAN719/Mini-Projects.git
 ```

-2. Navigate to the project directory
+`2.
+Navigate to the project directory`

 ```
     cd password-generator
 ```

-3. Run the script
+`3.
+Run the script`

 ```
     python Password Generator.py